 - Google Adwords Account (use sparingly on branded or exact match keyword terms)

 - Google Play - Android's app store products

-Video offers a variety of positive signals to search engines which ultimately contributes to acquiring new customers and sales.
+Video & SEOVideo offers a variety of positive signals to search engines which ultimately contributes to acquiring new customers and sales.
 More specifically:

 - Increasing organic traffic with rich snippets.
 Implementing the proper technical mark-up on web pages with video can add an image on Google's search results pages - resulting in higher click through rates and more web traffic.

 - Transcribe video to text.
 This practice is better aligned for video guides and tutorials.
 Nonetheless, transcribing the actual dialogue of a video has shown to significantly improve the likelihood of ranking in search engines.

 - On average, pages that contain rich media such as video and images, receive a higher volume of link citations and social mentions from outside sources.
 In other words, the richer the content, the more votes of confidence from peers and the more referral traffic earned.
 And since links and social shares still play a vital role in search engine optimization, there is good reason to include this into a long-term acquisition strategy.

 Video AdsIn terms of acquisition and brand strategy, if you can pay to play, do it!
 The evolution of "big data" and ad platforms gives advertisers the ability to target audiences with an incredible level of accuracy.
 In terms of targeting capabilities, think and at times combine audience: